 During the period, the Company granted 2,900,000 performance rights as part of an equity incentive arrangement.
+The performance rights did not exist prior to 2018.
 The following model inputs were used in the Black-Scholes valuation model to determine the fair value: